DelNov/T-Flows/readme.md

 ### Comparing against experiments <a name="bench_cases_matrix_comparing"> </a>

-To compare resutls against measurements, we wrote a user function and placed it in ```User_Mod_Beginning_Of_Simulation```.
+To compare results against measurements, we wrote a user function and placed it in ```User_Mod_Beginning_Of_Simulation```.
 Its source resides in
 ```[root]/Tests/Manual/Matrix/User_Mod```.
 This function will, after _Process_
 starts and reads the backup file, extract profiles in locations specified by